How to make meetings more bearable

 Meeting spaces are typically close and within view from the main working area.
 By strategically placing them out of sight from the work area, it makes the transition from work to meeting a far more natural one and allows employees to mentally distinguish between the spaces.

 When our wellbeing is good, our work is better.
 Our productivity, focus, and creativity are improved and allow for better and more profitable work to be achieved, including the work done within meetings.
-Meetings are always going to necessary and will always be stressful and often disliked, but considering how important they are to the modern world of business, optimising their efficiency is integral to any company.
+Meetings are always going to be necessary and will always be stressful and often disliked, but considering how important they are to the modern world of business, optimising their efficiency is integral to any company.